briancappello/flask-unchained/docs/tutorial/02_views_templates_and_static_assets.rst

            assert templates[0].template.name == 'site/hello.html'
            assert r.html.count('Hello User!') == 2

 A couple things to note here.
 Most obviously, we added another view, and therefore need to add methods to test it.
-Also of note is the ``templates`` pytest fixture, which we're using to verify the correct template got rendered for each of the views.
+Also of note is the ``templates`` pytest fixture, which we're using to verify the correct template gets rendered for each of the views.

 Let's make sure they pass: